bioDS/VSTExprPhylo/README.md

 # VSTExprPhylo
-Scripts and analyses in Visium Spatial Transcriptomics phylogenetic analyses paper
+Scripts and analyses for Visium Spatial Transcriptomics phylogenetics paper